revaturelabs/interviewquestions/Python/Python-Functions & Array/Lambda.md

   </details>

-9.Write a python program to sort the given list in ascending order with lambda function.(Get input from user)
+9.Write a python program to sort a given list in ascending order with lambda function.(Get input from user)

   <details><summary> <b>Show Answer</b> </summary>